(7) Information Resources for Your First RBA

 - PBusardo: Some Thoughts on Sub-Ohm Safety

-- RDA (rebuildable drip atomizer) - e-liquid is dripped on cotton or silica wick; only a few drops of liquid is used for a few puffs, then more drops applied.
+- RDA (rebuildable drip atomizer) - e-liquid is dripped on cotton or silica wick; only a few drops of liquid is used for a few puffs, then more drops applied to continue vaping.
+Relatively shallow juice well so only 6 - 10 drops of e-liquid can be used at a time.
+Extremely easy to change up your flavor choice on a whim.
 Easiest first exposure to rebuildables.
+If this is your first use of a rebuildable, it is suggested to drop your nicotine by at least one step.

-- Genesis-style tank atomizer - e-liquid tank below the rebuilding deck; uses stainless steel mesh wick; position dependent, will leak if not held upright; requires using the "genny tilt" for adequate wicking as you are fighting gravity with this tank.
+- Genesis-style tank atomizer - e-liquid tank below the rebuilding deck; uses stainless steel mesh wick (high learning curve) or silica; is position dependent, will leak if not held upright; requires using the "genny tilt" for adequate wicking as you are fighting gravity with this tank.

 - Kayfun-style tank atomizer - e-liquid tank above the rebuilding deck; uses cotton or silica wick; not position dependent, uses negative pressure vacuum like a cartotank; much easier & better design than a Genesis-style RTA in my opinion.